clicknium/clicknium-docs/doc/api/python/exceptions/exceptions.md

 # Exceptions

 Exception is raised whenever a certain operation is terminated abnormally.
-Except for python [Built-in Exceptions](https://docs.python.org/3/library/exceptions.html#built-in-exceptions), we also define custom clicknium exceptions which are all inherited from [BaseError](./doc/api/python/exceptions/baseerror.md).
+Except for python [Built-in Exceptions](https://docs.python.org/3/library/exceptions.html#built-in-exceptions), we also define custom clicknium exceptions which all inherit from [BaseError](./doc/api/python/exceptions/baseerror.md).

 ## Clicknium Exceptions <!-- {docsify-ignore} -->